The invisible problem that fuels algae and makes pool care harder

 ✅ Maintain chlorine levels around 1–3 ppm

-✅ Run your pump at least 8–12 hours per day in summer
+✅ Run your pump 8–12 hours daily in summer

 ✅ Clean your filter regularly

-✅ Shock weekly during heavy use or rain
+✅ Shock weekly during heavy use or after rain

 💬 Final Thoughts

 A green pool may look scary, but it’s almost always fixable.
 The key is acting quickly and staying on top of your water chemistry.
-Once your pool is sparkling again, regular maintenance will keep it that way — so you can focus more on cannonballs and less on chemistry.
+Once your pool is sparkling again, regular maintenance — including phosphate control — will keep it that way.

 Stop by your local pool store or give us a call!
 Whether you need water testing, expert advice, or the right products, we’re here to help you swim happy.